awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 * [swift-project-template ★22](https://github.com/artemnovichkov/swift-project-template) - Template for iOS Swift project generation.
 * [Swift-VIPER-Module ★209](https://github.com/Juanpe/Swift-VIPER-Module) - Xcode template for create modules with VIPER Architecture written in Swift 3 :large_orange_diamond:
 * [ViperC ★31](https://github.com/abdullahselek/ViperC) - Xcode template for VIPER Architecture for both Objective-C and Swift :large_orange_diamond:
+* [XcodeCodeSnippets ★7](https://github.com/ismetanin/XcodeCodeSnippets) - A set of code snippets for iOS development, includes code and comments snippets.

 # Reference
 * [Swift Cheat Sheet ★688](https://github.com/iwasrobbed/Swift-CheatSheet) - A quick reference cheat sheet for common, high level topics in Swift. :large_orange_diamond:
 * [Objective-C Cheat Sheet ★942](https://github.com/iwasrobbed/Objective-C-CheatSheet) - A quick reference cheat sheet for common, high level topics in Objective-C.
 * [SwiftSnippets ★99](https://github.com/hyperoslo/SwiftSnippets) - A collection of Swift snippets to be used in Xcode
 * [App Store Checklist ★16](https://github.com/whitef0x0/app-store-checklist) - A checklist of what to look for before submitting your app to the App Store.
-* [whats-new-in-swift-4 ★1702](https://github.com/ole/whats-new-in-swift-4) - An Xcode playground showcasing the new features in Swift 4.0. :large_orange_diamond:
+* [whats-new-in-swift-4 ★1759](https://github.com/ole/whats-new-in-swift-4) - An Xcode playground showcasing the new features in Swift 4.0. :large_orange_diamond:
+* [WWDC17-Recap ★93](https://github.com/erenkabakci/WWDC17-Recap) - Markdown collection repo for the sessions at WWDC17.

 # Style Guides
 * [NY Times - Objective C Style Guide ★4510](https://github.com/NYTimes/objective-c-style-guide) - The Objective-C Style Guide used by The New York Times.